dip-software/crossplane-compositions/kustomize/base/postgres/README.md

 Before creating a new database, you need:

-1. **VPC and Subnets**: At least 2 subnets in different availability zones
-2. **Security Groups**: Security group IDs that allow database traffic
+1. **Environment Configuration**: An `EnvironmentConfig` resource with VPC and security group details (automatically provided by the platform)
-3. **Master Password Secret**: A Kubernetes secret containing the master password
+2. **Master Password Secret**: A Kubernetes secret containing the master password

+The composition automatically extracts VPC configuration from the `EnvironmentConfig`:
+- Database subnet IDs from `servicesVpc.subnetGroups.database.subnet_ids`
+- Database security group from `servicesVpc.securityGroups.database.id`

 #### Create Master Password Secret